HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

 **What is a Session?**

-All [AR processes](https://developers.google.com/ar/discover/concepts), such as motion tracking, environmental understanding, and lighting estimation, happen inside an ARCore session.
+→ All [AR processes](https://developers.google.com/ar/discover/concepts), such as motion tracking, environmental understanding, and lighting estimation, happen inside an ARCore session.
 [ARSession](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.1/api/UnityEngine.XR.ARFoundation.ARSession.html) is the main entry point to the ARCore API.
 It manages the AR system state and handles the session **lifecycle**, allowing the app to create, configure, start, or stop a session.
 Most importantly, it enables the app to receive frames that allow access to the camera image and device pose.

-Your _Hierarchy_ should now look like this:
+-   Your _Hierarchy_ should now look like this:

     <img width="250" alt="" src="https://i.imgur.com/Dff422E.jpg">

-Expand the **AR Session Origin** you created in the _Hierarchy_, and select the **AR Camera object**.
+-   Expand the **XR Origin** you created in the _Hierarchy_, and select the **Camera Offset**.
 In the inspector, change its _**Tag**_ to **MainCamera.**